-What is an Employee Welcome Pack?
+- What Should You Include in Your Employee Welcome Pack?

-Benefits of Using Employee Welcome Packages
+What Are the Benefits of Using an Employee Welcome Package?

 Companies that use employee welcome packages experience several benefits: